tkn-tub/ns3-gym/src/internet/doc/tcp.rst

    {
    }

-Then, we should define the general parameters for the TCP connection, which will be one-sided (one node is acting as SENDER, while the other is acting as RECEIVER):
+Then, one should define the general parameters for the TCP connection, which will be one-sided (one node is acting as SENDER, while the other is acting as RECEIVER):

-* Application packet size set to 500, and 20 packet in total (it means a stream of 10k bytes)
+* Application packet size set to 500, and 20 packets in total (meaning a stream of 10k bytes)
 * Segment size for both SENDER and RECEIVER set to 500 bytes
 * Initial slow start threshold set to UINT32_MAX